aviau/macos-no-transition-delay/README.md

 As someone who used Arch Linux and i3 for a very long time, I find transitions in macOS quite irritating.
 Worst of all are the transition delays that occur when switching desktops in Mission Control.
-Apple has yet to provide us with such a simple functionality.
+Apple has yet to provide us with a way to remove them.
 Until it does, this is currently the only solution I have found that disables them.

 We will need <a href="https://www.hammerspoon.org/">Hammerspoon</a>